DlyanRutter/Seattle-Weather-/README.md

 # Seattle-Weather
 Analyzing Seattle weather patterns to predict the probability of rain on any given day.
-Used several different machine learning methods.
+Compared multiple different machine learning models.
+Also applied deep learning.

 seattle_weather_helper.py unpacks data.
 you will need to change line 5 variable data_dir = '/Users/dylanrutter/Downloads/seattleweather.csv' to fit your own save path